Should I Become a Marriage Counselor?

 Step 1: Obtain a Bachelor's Degree

-Earning a bachelor's degree is the first step towards becoming a marriage counselor.
-Most schools do not offer bachelor's degree programs specifically in marriage counseling; however, students may earn a bachelor's degree in social work, psychology or another related area.
-In addition to teaching students about the foundations of psychology and social work, these degree programs may provide education in numerous areas directly related to marriage counseling, such as social psychology, cognitive psychology, sexuality, sociology and interpersonal relationships.
+Earning a bachelor's degree is typically required prior to enrolling in a master's degree program, which are required for marriage counselors.
+Most schools do not offer bachelor's degree programs specifically in marriage counseling, but students may earn their undergraduate degree in social work, psychology or another related area.
+In addition to teaching students about the foundations of psychology and social work, these degree programs provide education in numerous areas directly related to marriage counseling, such as social psychology, cognitive psychology, sexuality, sociology and interpersonal relationships.
 Most bachelor's degree programs require completion of relevant internships or clinical practice prior to graduation.

 - Stand out as a student.
-When applying to graduate programs it is essential that an aspiring marriage counselor be as competitive as possible.
-Maintaining a high grade point average, participating in academic clubs and volunteering for local organizations can help students gain the competitive edge they need to secure a spot in a competitive graduate program for marriage and family therapy.
+Students applying to these competitive graduate programs need to present themselves as top candidates.
+Maintaining a high grade point average, participating in academic clubs and volunteering for local organizations can help students gain the competitive edge they need to secure a spot in these master's programs.

 Step 2: Earn a Master's Degree in Marriage Counseling